raspberrypilearning/shakespearean-insult-generator/en/step_4.md

 --- task ---

-Try changing the number inside the [square brackets] to another number between 0 and one less than the length.
-Press **Run** and you should see a different line printed.
+Try changing the `line_number` variable to another number between 0 and one less than the length.
+Press **Run** and you should see a different insult printed.

 --- code ---
 ---